The definitive guide to cloud storage

 Most of the cloud storage service providers provide storage, network, servers, and data center operations.

 Furthermore, cloud data storage resources can be provisioned in the following levels:1 First, users who utilize the web interface can pay according to capacity on a per-transaction basis.
 Exp: BackBlaze B2.
 2 Second, users who specify fixed size can pay for the service monthly or flat fee.
 Exp: pCloud or Google Drive.
 3 Third, service providers allocate resources as needed and the payment is based on pay-per-use.
 Exp: Amazon AWS.

 As seen above, pricing can be diversified and depends on many factors including the service provider, capacity required, length of time needed, etc.

 You can also purchase a lifetime subscription and never think about monthly payments again.
 We are using their 2TB + Crypto bundle plan and our cloud storage comparison shows that they excel in comparing with competitors.
 Read our full review on pCloud here.

 When it comes to the physical location of cloud storage, two words: DATA CENTRES.

-Anything you’ve uploaded to the cloud, or that you work from the cloud, exists on each specific servers and storage volumes.
+Anything you’ve uploaded to the cloud, or that you work from the cloud, exists on each specific server and storage volume.

 It is stored in vast warehouses, often situated on campuses full of storage warehouses, and they are responsible for keeping the servers up and running as well as maintenance.